tonystrawberry/matomeishi-rails.jp/README.md

 - [] Add tests to the application and use CircleCI to run the tests and provide the test coverage report
 - [] Make use of rbs for type checking
 - [] Use CodeClimate to check the code quality
-- [] Use Bugsnag to monitor the errors
 - [] Use rubocop to check the code style on the CI and on pre-commit
 - [] Protect `main` branch on GitHub and only allow merging pull requests after the CI passes